jlandrum/asterism/README.md

 ## What's Missing / Broken / Might Change
 * Site-wide JavaScript is not yet built or copied over.
-* The styles are automatically minified and injected into your theme's theme.css - this may change to allow creating multiple css files with automatic insertion
+* ~~The styles are automatically minified and injected into your theme's theme.css - this may change to allow creating multiple css files with automatic insertion~~ Styles no longer end up in theme.css as this reduced compatibility with many plugins.
+See the [css](#css) section for details.
 * Currently, this depends on the webpack configuration provided by @wordpress/scripts.
 This is fine - but it depends on a lot of tools with outdated dependencies which may break things when `bun install -g` is used to add additional tools.
 * Some users have reported global packages not being properly linked in bun.
 This may also occur if you are not using a known shell.
 Be sure to add `./bun/bin` to your path if the command does not work after install.
 * The RenderScope utility uses a kludgy hack to detect if it's in save or edit mode.
 The Gutenberg team is looking to add hook support to the save method - at which point this utility may be deprecated.
+* Bun 1.0.10 introduced a fix to `spawn` which fixed an issue that could cause the `webpack` and `node` processes spawned during the build process to become disconnected and continue running after Asterism finishes a build or a watch session is ended.
+It is highly recommended that you use bun 1.0.10 or higher or you may need to run `killall node` and `killall webpack` as the build process will otherwise fail.
+* Wordpress' dev tools invoke `node` directly by seeking the binary.
+This bypasses bun's ability to run `node` invocations through `bun` instead.
+There are notable speed increases when using `bun` and issues have not been experienced, but we've yet to find a workaround to force `bun` usage in the scripts, so `node` must also be installed for `webpack` to work.

 ## Planned Features
 * Support for React Islands - components that will allow React hooks to be used on the front-end.
-* Automatic script registration.
+This is in progress but not recommended for use as it has significant limitations.
+* ~~Automatic script registration.~~ basic support for this has been added.

 <small>Brought to you by the team at [Yes& Agency](https://yesandagency.com)</small>